syncfusion-content/windowsforms-docs/WindowsForms/SfToolTip/Working-with-SfToolTip.md

 ## Disabling tooltip from showing

-The `ToolTipShowing` event can be used to avoid displaying the tooltip window by setting the `e.Cancel` to `true`.
+The `ToolTipShowing` event can be used to disable the tooltip window by setting the `e.Cancel` to `true`.

 {% tabs %}
 {% highlight c# %}